 a.
 In the preparation of the annual accounts, the applicable accounting standards had been followed along with proper explanation relating to material departures;

 d.
-The directors had prepared the annual accounts on a going concern basis;
+The directors have prepared the annual accounts on a going concern basis;

 e.
-The Directors, had laid down internal financial controls to be followed by the Company and that such internal financial controls are adequate and were operating effectively; and
+The Directors, have laid down internal financial controls to be followed by the Company and that such internal financial controls are adequate and were operating effectively; and

 f.
-The Directors had devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.
+The Directors have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.

 Particulars of loans given, investments made, guarantees given and securities provided, if any, along with the purpose for which the loan or guarantee or security is proposed to be utilized by the recipient are provided in the financial statement wherever applicable.